RolandBurrows/novus-apicius/paleo_turkey_pot_pie.md

 1. Preheat the oven to 350 F.
 2. Mix all dry ingredients together.
 3. Mix the egg and the water in a separate bowl.
-4. Combine the dry and the wet ingredients together.
+4. Combine dry and wet ingredients.
-5. Spread the dough evenly on turkey mixture.
+5. Spread the resulting dough evenly on turkey mixture.
 6. Bake in the oven for 20-25 minutes until the crust is lightly golden.